Chapter 21: Additional Resources

 21.H.3 Michigan Union Offices

-The following offices are located in the Michigan Union and offer a variety of programming opportunities and/or sell tickets for events:
+The following offices within the University Unions offer a variety of programming opportunities and/or sell tickets for events:

 21.H.4 University Musical Society (UMS)